brocaar/chirpstack-application-server/docs/mqtt-topics.md

 ```

 !!! info
 	Note that the MQTT topics are case-sensitive.
+The ApplicationID can be
+	retrieved from the API or from the web-interface (application list).
+	This ID is not equal to the AppEUI.

 ## Receiving